How to Find SERP Features Opportunity

 This shows Google that your content is worth promoting and it increases brand awareness at the same time.

-How to Win SERP Features
+How to Get Your Brand in SERP Features

 In order to get a SERP feature for your brand, you need to optimize your website’s content accordingly.
 This means making sure your content is clear, helpful, and organized in a way that Google will understand immediately.